Stitch & Ai: Plot

-In Huangshan, Stitch meets Wang Ai Ling, a spirited local girl who was soon to be separated from her older sister Jiejie by their aunt Daiyu after the sisters lost their parents in the past year.
-Daiyu, who hates the mountains and lives in a city, desires to move Ai in with her, believing that Ai would develop into a "proper lady" in the city, but Ai loves her home and is resistant to the idea.
-Stitch quickly befriends Ai and becomes her new "dog", and the two help one another deal with the other's problems; Ai helps Stitch fight off the Jaboodies and Woolagongs so he wouldn't be taken or used by either of them, as well as help find a shrine that he's been seeing in unusual visions he's been having, while he helps her stay in the mountains with Jiejie and ward off Daiyu's attempts to take her away.
-Jumba and Pleakley later show up initially trying to rescue Stitch and bring him back to the United Galactic Federation, but Ai and Jiejie convince the two aliens to let Stitch stay with them, letting them stay to keep a watch on Stitch and to help out him and his new family.
+In Huangshan, Stitch meets Wang Ai Ling, a spirited local girl who is soon to be separated from her older sister Jiejie by their aunt Daiyu after the sisters lost their parents in the past year.
+Daiyu desires to move Ai out of the mountains and into the city with her, believing that it would help Ai would become a "proper lady", but Ai loves her home and is resistant to the idea.
+Stitch quickly befriends Ai, becomes her new "dog", and the two help one another solve their problems; Ai helps Stitch fight off the Jaboodies and Woolagongs, as well as help him look for a shrine that he has been seeing in a mysterious vision.
+In return, Stitch helps Ai stay in the mountains with Jiejie and ward off Daiyu's attempts to take her away.
+Stitch's creator Jumba and his friend Pleakley later arrive in Huangshan, as they are ordered to bring Stitch to the Galactic Federation for security purposes, but Ai and Jiejie convince the two aliens to let Stitch stay with them.
+Jumba and Pleakley are then given permission to stay on Earth to keep watch over Stitch as they help out his newfound family.

 The series also features various flashbacks to key scenes in the franchise that appear in "Hello – Goodbye", "Teacher's Pet", and "Monstrosity".
 The flashbacks consist of closely re-animated sequences, copying the originals to the best of their ability.
 The flashback scenes are based on scenes from the original Lilo & Stitch, Lilo & Stitch 2: Stitch Has a Glitch, and The Origin of Stitch.
 In co-ordinance with this, there are occasional appearances from previous characters of the Lilo & Stitch franchise, including Captain Gantu, the Grand Councilwoman, Cobra Bubbles, the Ice Cream Man, and (in a brief cameo) Dr. Hämsterviel.